Tamworth, Staffordshire: Scientific

 Sir Ernest William Titterton was born in Tamworth.
 He was a research officer for the British Admiralty during World War II before becoming in 1943 a member of the British mission to the U.S. to participate in the Manhattan Project which developed the atomic bomb.
 He was knighted in 1970.

 Music

-Former The Teardrop Explodes frontman and solo artist/writer Julian Cope was raised in Tamworth and later lived in nearby Drayton Bassett.
+Former The Teardrop Explodes frontman and solo artist/writer Julian Cope grew up in Tamworth and later lived in nearby Drayton Bassett.
 Cope recorded three solo albums during his Tamworth years, World Shut Your Mouth (1984), Fried (1984) and Saint Julian (1987), and all three used various locations around Tamworth for their sleeve art and several videos.

 The heavy rock band Wolfsbane cut their teeth in the town, before their lead singer Blaze Bayley went on to front Iron Maiden.

 Rock guitarist Clem Clempson was born in Tamworth.
-Bob Catley the lead singer of rock band Magnum (band) also lives in Tamworth.
+Bob Catley, the lead singer of rock band Magnum also lives in Tamworth.

 Guitarist/vocalist/songwriter/ producer Phil Bates (Trickster, ELO Pt2, Quill and solo artist) was born in Tamworth, and played in local bands the Teenbeats and Source of Power until moving away from the area in 1971.
 Phil still has strong family and musical connections with Tamworth.